wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 3.1.14 =
+- Added support for sending messages to topics with groups
+- Fixed messages not sent when replied-to message is not found

 = 3.1.13 =
 - Improved the default value for Send to Telegram option on post edit page